 Acting for clients in a high-value asset mediation referred by top London law firms, having been consulted during the couple's contested financial remedy court proceedings to help them negotiate a settlement outside of court.

 Working with a couple to navigate complex children matters, dealing with shared parenting and creating a parenting plan.
-Christine Plews was able to draw upon her counselling training and was assisted by a family consultant.

 Flora Grossman is a Mediator.

-Simon Burge and Jennifer Williamson are trained collaborative practitioners.
+Simon Burge is a trained collaborative practitioner.

 Recently, Dominic Raab has suggested that further reforms may be on the way to direct more family law cases into mediation, rather than to the Court.Read More